 When Russell Thornton was eight years old, he suffered a permanent brain injury after being hit by a car.
 He had to learn to walk and talk again.

-Now almost 58 and living an independent life, he was “a bit of a loner” up until a few years ago. parkrun has given Russell the social connections and regular activity that lead him on the path to a happier and healthier life.
+Now almost 58 and living an independent life, he was “a bit of a loner” up until a few years ago. parkrun has given Russell the social connections and regular activity that lead him on the path to a healthier and happier life.

 Russell’s brother Phillip, who was there for the Taree parkrun launch in May 2015, thought parkrun might be something his brother could benefit from, so a few weeks after the launch, he invited a very nervous Russell to join him.